EricNRodriguez/recoil/packages/dom-jsx/README.md

 # Overview

 An experimental jsx implementation to be used in place of the `dom-dsl`.
+Internally it shares many similarities with the `dom-dsl` package, and as a result is able to be used interchangeably at this point in time (this is likely going to be removed after a custom transpiler is written).

 #### Data Binding